-After Boots she undertook interim assignments at Gala Coral and Rolls Royce in Derby.
-Nicky has a generalist HR background and has worked on several change programmes and worked closely with executive teams supporting them on the overall shape and design of the organisation, the organisational culture and employee engagement.
+She has a generalist HR background and has worked on several change programmes and worked closely with executive teams, supporting them on the overall shape and design of the organisation, the organisational culture and employee engagement.

-Carmen was Director for HR Projects and HR Transformation for Sodexo in the UK.
-Prior to this role she joined Sodexo in July 2013 as HR Director for the HR Shared Services function at Sodexo, accountable for smooth operation of employee relations, HR transactional and payroll services for a multi-site, multi-services business with 37,000 employees across the UK.
+Carmen was director for HR projects and HR transformation for Sodexo in the UK.
+Prior to this role she joined Sodexo in July 2013 as HR director for the HR shared services function, accountable for the smooth operation of employee relations, HR transactional and payroll services for a multi-site, multi-services business with 37,000 employees across the UK.

-Prior to joining Sodexo, Carmen held a number of senior HR roles creating and running shared services operations and has built breadth and depth in this specialism and in business transformation by holding the leader position for HR Shared Services at Royal Bank of Scotland, SPX Corporation and AstraZeneca.
+Prior to joining Sodexo, Carmen held several senior HR roles, creating and running shared services operations and has built breadth and depth in this specialism and in business transformation by holding the leader position for HR shared services at Royal Bank of Scotland, SPX Corporation and AstraZeneca.

 Hamish is a product of St Andrews and Victoria Universities, qualifying in 1978.
 He has worked in most of Salford’s hospitals and has just retired after thirty five years as a General Practitioner in Swinton.
 He continues as a part time medical officer at St Ann’s Hospice in Little Hulton.

 He recently stepped down from the Chair roles of Salford CCG and the Association of Greater Manchester CCGs.
 He had been in post since the inception of both bodies.
 In the Greater Manchester role he helped steer the combined CCGs towards the reconfiguration of acute sector services under the Healthier Together project and was a co signatory to the health and social care powers devolved to Greater Manchester.